 Goal 3: Prepare our faculty to excel in utilizing “engaged learning” strategies that effectively educate students to deliver patient-centered, evidence-based care to all patients.

 Outcome A: Two faculty members with nationally recognized expertise in evidence-based medicine have been recruited to lead development and implementation of our evidence-based medicine curriculum.
 Both faculty members have received additional faculty development in teaching evidence-based medicine.

 Outcome B: Facilities and staffing to support the development and implementation of a patient-centered communication skills curriculum have been secured.

 Goal 4: Prepare and support our faculty to obtain national recognition for their teaching, scholarship, service and leadership.

-Outcome: One hundred percent of principal faculty employed for the 2011-2012 academic year have successfully submitted peer-reviewed articles and held multiple national level service and/or leadership positions.
-We are excited to continue this success through teaching our charter class that began on January 7, 2013.
+Outcome: One hundred percent of principal faculty employed for the 2012-2013 academic year have successfully submitted peer-reviewed articles, provided national peer-reviewed presentations and/or held national level service and leadership positions.

 Goal 5: Develop innovative teaching and curriculum methods that prepare PA graduates to meet the unknown future needs of the health care delivery system.

 Outcome: The 27-month Master of Science in Physician Assistant Studies curriculum has been developed and began implementation in January 2013.
 To learn more, visit the curriculum section of the website.